benestudio/react-scrollfade/README.md

 ## Contribution ##

 We welcome contributions in the form of pull requests.
-The examples also serve as a development server to ease development.
+The examples also serve as a development server.

-If you have any issues or suggestions please open a new Issue.
+If you have any issues, questions or suggestions please open a new Issue.